tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/05-Stu_Data_Cleaning/README.md

 1. Load CSV data into Pandas using `read_csv`.

-2. Identify the number of rows and columns (shape) in the DataFrame.
+2. Identify the number of rows and columns in the DataFrame, otherwise known as its shape/structure.

 3. Generate a sample of the data to visually ensure data has been loaded in correctly.